busyboredom/AmplifierOptimizer/README.md

 common emitter BJT amplifier with voltage diviter biasing and an emitter resistor with bipass capacitor.

-The second amplifier, isolated from the first by a coupling capacitor, is a identical to the first but with a common collector, no collector resistor, and no bipass capacitor on the emitter resistor.
+The second amplifier, isolated from the first by a coupling capacitor, is identical to the first but with a common collector, no collector resistor, and no bipass capacitor on the emitter resistor.